 We actively encourage our visitors & customers to discover more about Pasture for Life on the Pasture-Fed Livestock Association website here, organic farming on the Organic Farmers & Growers (OF&G) website here and the RSBT website here.

-Visitors first site of the farm will be the eight Wellingtonia trees in the southern paddock.
+Visitors first sight of the farm will be the eight Wellingtonia trees in the southern paddock.
 Known as giant sequoia in their native America, seeds were first brought to this country in the mid-1800s where they were named to commemorate the recently deceased Duke of Wellington.
 The Grimblethorpe trees are at least 140 years old so still relative youngsters compared to the oldest known specimens at over 3,000 years old.
 Learn more by going to:- www.redwoodworld.co.uk

 The small chalk stream running through the farm is a tributary of the River Bain, which it joins just downstream at Biscathorpe.
 Rising from springs fed by the underground chalk aquifer, the stream is home to characteristic alkaline-loving plants like water-crowfoot, starwort and watercress, and to aquatic invertebrates such as the freshwater shrimp, mayflies and caddis flies.
 The River Bain has a good population of wild brown trout and bullheads, the banks of the river provide shelter for water vole, otter and kingfisher.